cakephp/docs/en/development/routing.rst

     Connects a new redirection Route in the router.
     See :ref:`redirect-routing` for more information.

-.. php:staticmethod:: connectNamed($named, $options = array())

-    :param array $named: A list of named parameters.
-Key value pairs are accepted where values are either regex strings to match, or arrays.
-    :param array $options: Allows control of all settings: separator, greedy, reset, default

-    Specifies what named parameters CakePHP should be parsing out of incoming urls.
-By default CakePHP will parse every named parameter out of incoming URLs.
-See :ref:`controlling-named-parameters` for more information.

 .. php:staticmethod:: promote($which = null)

     :param integer $which: A zero-based array index representing the route to move.